Copyright 2005 Rick Harrison

 Superstition or Scientific Tool?

-Can chance or accident achieve complex design under any circumstances?
-Yes, and no. In trivial forms, such as a screen saver on your computer, a fractal software program, or a kaleidoscope shake-up can, yes, some superficial complexity can be achieved by random selection.
-But in these cases it takes an intelligently designed computer or art generation device to do it.
-So even there, the larger event is not really an accident.
+Can chance or accident achieve “complex” design under any circumstances?
+Yes, and no. In trivial forms, such as a screen saver on your computer, a fractal software program, or a kaleidoscope shake-up can, yes, some superficial complexity can be randomly achieved.
+But generally, even in these cases of trivial nonfunctional complexity, it takes an intelligently designed computer or art generation device to do it.
+The larger event therefore is not really an accident.

-Can accident go further to create precise, functional, moving dynamic machines many levels of interaction deep without aid of any intelligently designed starting points?
+Can accident go further to create precise, functional, moving, interactive dynamics in precise machine designs reaching many levels deep without aid of any intelligently designed starting points?
 All of our life experiences say no, not without some kind of impetus from intelligent design at the beginning.
+Honest math says the same thing, as does an honest description of the irreducible complexity accruing from so many precisely formed, closely matched, interactive parts.

 If this is true, certainly more sophisticated living machines cannot be initially created then disassembled, modified, and reassembled by accident while they are alive and in motion.
 Can they?
 How?
 Contrary to incessant innuendo to the contrary, Darwinian biologists have no answer to this question.
-They don’t know.
+They don’t know the biochemical trail of evolution.
+When they find small pieces of that trail they never ask the question “how would this fit into an accidental dynamic;” they just assume there would be no conflict with an accidental dynamic because neo-Darwinian theory has the status of an unassailable icon—a religious icon.
+Atheistic materialism is the full equivalent of a religion.
+Since the advent of Communism circa 1917 much of science and academia has been infected with that false religion.

 Are highly educated intelligent design scientists and billions of religious people from all walks of life simply naïve?
 Do they all just happen to be mistaken in precisely the same way in believing an accident cannot make a sophisticated machine?
 Do neo-Darwinian biologists really sit around watching football and eating cheese balls on Christmas Eve while their kid’s bicycles spontaneously assemble themselves in the garage by accident?
 I don’t think so.